-5.10.1 Place the ribbed ceramic fuelbed base on top of the fuelbed support and pull fully forwards to the burner.
+- 5.10.1 Place the ribbed ceramic fuelbed base on top of the fuelbed support and pull fully forwards to the burner.
 Make sure that the fuelbed base is located centrally in the fire box.
-Ensure that the fuelbed base fit fully down onto the fuel bed support and is not lodged on the burner.
-See figure 4 below.
+Ensure that the fuelbed base is fitted fully down onto the fuel bed support and is not lodged on the burner.
+See figure 4 below. - Fig. 4

-5.10.2 Position the two halves of the front ceramic (L/H & R/H) on the locating channel in the front ceramic, ensuring it is located onto the lip on the burner front ceramic support.
-(See figure 5 below)
+- 5.10.2 Position the two halves of the front ceramic (L/H & R/H) on the locating channel in the front ceramic, ensuring it is located onto the lip on the burner front ceramic support.
+(See fig 5 below) - Fig. 5

-5.10.3 Fit five of the large sized coals onto the front ceramic rail, ensuring that they are evenly spaced.
+- 5.10.3 Fit five of the large sized coals onto the front ceramic rail, ensuring that they are evenly spaced.
 Use the recess's in the front ceramic rail as a guide for placement.
-(See figure 6 below)
+(See figure 6 below) - Fig. 6

-5.10.4 Select four of the large coals and arrange behind the front row of coals, ensuring that flame paths as indicated below are not interupted.
+- 5.10.4 Select four of the large coals and arrange behind the front row of coals, ensuring that flame paths as indicated below are not interupted.
 Select two of the small coals and place at each end of the second row.
-(See figure 7 below)
+(See figure 7 below) - Fig. 7

-5.10.5 Select three of the large coals and arrange along the rear of the fuelbed, using the ribs in the rear of the fuelbed as a guide for placement.
-(See figure 8 below)
+- 5.10.5 Select five of the large coals and arrange along the rear of the fuelbed, using the ribs in the rear of the fuelbed as a guide for placement.
+(See figure 8 below) - Fig. 8

-5.10.6 Select two small coals and position to fill the gaps at each end of the third row of coals, as shown.
-(See figure 9 below).
+- 5.10.6 Select the four remaining large coals and position to fill the gaps at each end of the third row of coals, as shown below in figure 9. - Fig. 9